 Your motorhome is a road going vehicle and needs to be insured to be used on the public roads.
 If you intend to keep your motorhome off the road for some time, you are strongly advised to maintain adequate cover for damage or theft.
-Some specialist insurers will provide ‘laid-up’ cover, or low mileage discounts.
-See the finance & insurance page for a list of NCC member insurance companies.
+Some specialist insurers will provide 'laid-up' cover, or low mileage discounts.
+See the finance and insurance page for a list of NCC member insurance companies.

 As this varies from vehicle to vehicle, the manufacturers specify the number of designated passenger seats for travelling, all of which will all have seat belts fitted. .
 Passengers should only use the designated passenger seats, as specified by the motorhome manufacturer, when the vehicle is being driven.
 Seatbelts in the rear of a motorhome, where fitted, must be worn.

 Overloading a car or motorhome can invalidate the insurance cover, the vehicle manufacturers terms of warranty and be in breach of the road traffic regulations, so it is important check that you do not overload the vehicle, or exceed the permitted axle weights.

 The biggest motorhome you can drive in Great Britain is 12m long and 2.55m wide.
 There is no height limit but if the motorhome is over 3m tall, the height must be on a notice visible to you as the driver.
 If you need to measure a vehicle, there are some parts that don't need to be included in your measurements.
 If you want to be sure, look for the NCC Badge of Approval, as that will confirm the vehicle is legal for use on UK roads.
 See details of the NCC certification scheme.
 More information about what is legal is also available on the Directgov website

 See the Safety and Security section of this web site and page 9 of the Department for Transportâ€™s Know Your Limits publication.